Saroj Mukherjee

-Saroj Mukherjee (14 January 1911 – 9 February 1990) was an Indian freedom fighter and a member of the Polit Bureau of the Communist Party of India (Marxist).
+Saroj Mukherjee (Bengali সরোজ মুখোপাধ্যায়, 14 January 1911 – 9 February 1990) was an Indian freedom fighter and a member of the Polit Bureau of the Communist Party of India (Marxist).
 He was also the secretary of the West Bengal state committee of the Communist party.

 Early life

 He was born in Bahadurpur, Paschim Bardhaman in erstwhile Bengal Presidency of British India (now in West Bengal, India).
 His father was Shikkhabroti Trilochan.
 He joined political activities from the beginning of 1920s.
 In 1928 he passed Matriculation from Burdwan Municipal High School.
 He passed I.Sc. from Serampore College with scholarship.

 As a student at the age of thirteen, Mukherjee joined the Indian freedom movement, joining the Indian National Congress party in 1924 along with his friend Benoy Chowdhury.
 He also joined the Jugantar group in 1928.
 While studying in Serampore College, he and Benoy Chowdhury became acquainted with Dr. Bhupendranath Datta and Communist leaders Muzaffar Ahmed and Abdul Halim.